Create the marker

 - 50% is see-through.

-- In the top toolbar, select the Border Color Picker by clicking the Circle/Pencil Icon displaying the tooltip: "Changes line/border color".
+- In the top toolbar, select the Border Colour Picker by clicking the Circle/Pencil Icon displaying the tooltip: "Changes line/border colour".

 Select the border thickness and style

 To the right of the Border Colour Picker, click on the up/down arrows.
 You can also type in the number.

 - Choose the border style.

 To the right of the border thickness selector, click on the current border style.
 Then click to select the new border style from the drop-down menu.

 - At the top of the Layers Panel, click on the Gear Icon displaying the tooltip: "Operations and Analysis".